moonsettler/research/bitcoin-cash-wip.md

 ### Counterfeit chain / bitcoin

 Proof of forge cost is insufficient for the denomination and payee is presented with fake block headers from his trusted source which he can't independently verify: accepts counterfeit bitcoin.
+**mitigation:** Merklized UTXO commitments in bitcoin blocks of various kind may be used to update PoFC without heavy ZK proofs by showing the UTXO was part of the UTXO set at a higher block height and higher difficulty. (nothingmuch)

 ## Conclusion